-Our Sherwood Ford team is very excited to welcome the fall season; you can’t beat the falling leaves, sights and sounds of a cool pumpkin patch, or the festivities of Halloween.
+Our Sherwood Ford team is very excited to welcome the fall season fast approaching winter; you can’t beat the falling leaves, sights and sounds of a cool pumpkin patch, or the festivities of Halloween.
 But autumn’s arrival means that winter is right around the corner, and with it comes dropping temperatures, snowfall, and harsh road conditions for any model.

 Winter is a fun time to be sure, but if you have a vehicle that you won’t be taking out for the season, you’ll need to make sure that it’s ready to roll once the weather warms back up.
 So, we want to help.
 Come with Sherwood Ford as we show you some helpful tips on how to properly store your Ford vehicle for winter!